ahealy-newr/newrelic-custom-event-log-push-scripts/README.md

 ### Prerequisites
 Before using these scripts, you will need to:
 1. Have a New Relic account and New Relic API Licence key.
-2. Have Python 3 installed on your system.
+2. Have Python 3.9 or higher installed on your system.

 ### CustomEvents
 `py_event_push.py`: A Python script for pushing events to New Relic Insights using the Events API. <br>